ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 2. On the volume details, click **Add tags** next to the volume name.
 3. In the Add tags menu, enter the user tags that you want to apply to this volume.
 When finished, click **Save**.

-### Adding user tags that are associated with a backup policy to a volume in the UI
+### Adding user tags that are associated with a backup policy to a volume in the console
 {: #apply-tags-volumes-ui}

 You can add user tags that are associated with a backup policy to a {{site.data.keyword.block_storage_is_short}} volume.
 Backup policies schedule automatic creation of backup snapshots.
 When one volume tag matches a backup policy tag for target resources, it triggers a backup of the volume contents.
 A backup policy defines a backup plan that schedules when backup snapshots are taken.